-The ERC is the largest recreation facility on campus and offers a cardio fitness center, weight rooms, matted room, indoor track, and a functional training studio as well as courts for basketball, racquetball, wallyball, and squash.
+The ERC is the largest recreation facility on campus and offers a cardio fitness center, weight rooms, matted room, indoor track, and functional training studios as well as courts for basketball, racquetball, wallyball, and squash.
 The ERC also features indoor and outdoor pools for lap swimming and diving, a sauna, and steam room.
-When school is in session, the ERC is open 6 a.m.–midnight on weekdays, 8 a.m.–10 p.m. on Saturdays, and 10 a.m.– midnight on Sundays for students to enjoy their favorite activity on their own schedule.
-Weight rooms and cardio fitness centers are also located in Ritchie Coliseum.
+When school is in session, the ERC is open 6 a.m.–midnight on weekdays, 8 a.m.–10 p.m. on Saturdays, and 10 a.m.– midnight on Sundays* for students to enjoy their favorite activity on their own schedule.
+Weight rooms, cardio fitness centers, and functional training spaces are also located in Ritchie Coliseum.

 Group Fitness Classes & Personal Training

 For students motivated by a structured workout in a high-energy group setting, RecWell offers over 100 group fitness classes each week, including yoga, Zumba®, BODYPUMP™, cycling, BODYCOMBAT™, and H.I.I.T. (high intensity interval training).
-Classes are no additional charge and are drop-in only—there’s no need to sign up ahead of time.
-Students may also take advantage of working with a certified personal trainer to meet their individual fitness goals at a discounted rate for students.
+Classes are no additional charge but require a reservation to recreate.
+Students may also take advantage of working with a certified personal trainer to meet their individual fitness goals at a discounted rate.